telefonicaid/tartare-logs/README.md

     - `pattern`: the regular expression containing capturing groups that will be matched against each log entry.
     - `fieldNames`: an Array of strings with the names of each captured value, in the same order than the capturing groups are in the regular expression.
 - JSON method: set a `json` property with a truthy value in the `config` object.
+Optionally set a `schema` property with a JSON Schema (as a JavaScript object or as a String).
-- Custom method: set a `fn` property in the `config` file whose value is a function that will be called each time a new log entry is detected.
-This function receives a string with the log entry as argument and must return an object with the parsed data, or null if it fails to parse the log entry.
+- Custom method: set a `fn` property in the `config` object whose value is a function that will be called each time a new log entry is detected.
+This function receives a string with the log entry as argument and must return an object with the parsed data, or throw an Error if it fails to parse the log entry.

 Moreover, LogWatcher has a couple of methods to start and stop watching logs: